safe-global/safe-android/docs/INTERNAL_BUILD.md

 ### INFURA API Key

 We need an Infura API key for the JSON RPC calls.
 Please create a free (of charge) account with Infura at: <https://infura.io/>.
 Then create a project.
 Find the `project id` in the Project settings -> Keys.
-You need to get an API key and create a file named ``project_keys` in the project folder with the following contents:
+You need to get an API key and create a file named `project_keys` in the project folder with the following content:

 ```
 INFURA_API_KEY=<YOUR_PROJECT_ID>
 ```
-Replace <YOUR_PROJECT_ID> with the project id that you got from Infura.
+Replace `<YOUR_PROJECT_ID>` with the `project id` that you got from Infura.

 ### Gradle task for local builds